doocs/leetcode/solution/0800-0899/0807.Max Increase to Keep City Skyline/README_EN.md

 <p>There is a city composed of <code>n x n</code> blocks, where each block contains a single building shaped like a vertical square prism.
 You are given a <strong>0-indexed</strong> <code>n x n</code> integer matrix <code>grid</code> where <code>grid[r][c]</code> represents the <strong>height</strong> of the building located in the block at row <code>r</code> and column <code>c</code>.</p>

-<p>A city&#39;s <strong>skyline</strong> is the the outer contour formed by all the building when viewing the side of the city from a distance.
+<p>A city&#39;s <strong>skyline</strong> is the&nbsp;outer contour formed by all the building when viewing the side of the city from a distance.
 The <strong>skyline</strong> from each cardinal direction north, east, south, and west may be different.</p>

 <p>We are allowed to increase the height of <strong>any number of buildings by any amount</strong> (the amount can be different per building).
 The height of a <code>0</code>-height building can also be increased.
 However, increasing the height of a building should <strong>not</strong> affect the city&#39;s <strong>skyline</strong> from any cardinal direction.</p>